DWE-CLOUD/Obscura/README.md

 - **Telegram Bot API Token** for interacting with users.

 ### 📥 Installation

 >[!IMPORTANT]
+>Only for **WINDOWS**.
 >Install in RDP with fast enough internet will be better.
-You can still run in your local >computer, but it will be slower and laggy
+You can still run in your local computer, but it will be slower.

 1. **Clone the Repository**: